 You can filter your search by Item Type, Item Form, Language, Audience, Video Format, Bib Level, Literary Form, Search Library, and Publication Year.
 Publication year is inclusive.
-For example, if you set Publication Year Between 2005 and 2007, your result items will be published in 2005, 2006 and 2007.
+For example, if you set Publication Year Between 2005 and 2007, your results can include items published in 2005, 2006 and 2007.